BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 We should also not forget that conspiracy theorists often risk a significant amount of social capital, leading to alienation from their relatives and friends.
 Being a conspiracy theorist is generally not an enjoyable experience

 Several factors contribute to the prevalence of conspiracy theories, including information overload, the perception of a reality that is becoming 'less real,' the sensation of living in a quasi-simulated reality, natural disasters, ongoing conflicts, and the rapid pace of our society.
-Our modern world is so complex that it is virtually impossible for any single individual to comprehensively understand all that occurs.
+Our modern world is so complex that it is virtually impossible for any single individual to comprehensively make sense all that occurs.
 As a result, we heavily rely on the concept of second-order observation, and there is no shame in acknowledging this fact.
-In our complex society, there is no shame in turning to experts and authorities, provided that their authority is derived from genuine competence.
+Turning to experts and authorities, provided that their authority is derived from genuine competence, is necessary.
 However, it's crucial to subject these authorities to scrutiny and verification.

 Nothing in what I've stated here should be misconstrued as a defense of the political system.
 Lobbyism, which is sometimes indistinguishable from outright corruption, represents a significant issue.
-The consistent failure to fulfill promises, whether they be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous 'conferences' like COP that, at this point, are merely part of a hope economy---offering a false and pacifying sense of hope—fuels the distrust in institutions, and I am one of those losing it.
+The consistent failure to fulfill promises, whether they be pledges for a transaction tax, the cessation of subsidies that actively contribute to global warming, or the numerous 'conferences' like COP that, at this point, are merely part of a *hope economy*---offering a false and pacifying sense of hope--- that fuels the distrust in institutions.

 COP28 proved to be a disaster for the majority of the world's population.
 There was essentially no consensus on even the most basic measures.